StefanoND/NWNXEE-SETUP/HINTS.md

     WAN: Wide Area Network.
 A way to connect all LANs (so you can access youtube, twitch, google, amazon, etc)
+#

+### Important

-You only need to WURK if you want something from your LAN to be accessible from the LAN.
+You only want/need to WURK if you want something from your LAN to be accessible from the LAN.

 So if you only want your nwnee server to be accessible, you'll only want to WURK on the nwnee server section